eli0009/iceshell/README.md

 ![Preview](preview.png)

 This program can make your images better and sharper!
+Below is a comparison of different upscalers' performance.
+Imagemagick upscale is the result you would get from a conventional image manipulation program such as Krita or Photoshop, which doesn't use AI model.

-Original image vs ImageMagick upscale vs Real-CUGAN upscale:
+Original image vs ImageMagick vs Real-CUGAN vs Real-ESRGAN vs Waifu2x:
 ![comparison](comparison.png)

 A GPU is required to run this program.